Improving Inclusion in the Multifamily Housing Industry

 Your success may not come through traditional routes, but it will come if you want it and insist on it, backing your desire with action.
 The key is to find new, creative ways to achieve success.
 And this is to your advantage because it helps you stand out and embrace your uniqueness.
-Most importantly, if you see something, say something.
+Most important, if you see something, say something.
 Discrimination and injustice can never be resolved if they are not first acknowledged.

 We All Have a Role in Change